Dark energy model with very large-scale inhomogeneity: Analytic Approximations and Numerical Solutions

 In the limit $a\ll 1$ ($t \rightarrow 0, \widetilde t \rightarrow 0$), we may assume the power law form for the perturbations

 Furthermore, Eq.~(\ref{eq:iniphi}) gives

-For a given $\widetilde{m}$ and $\widetilde{r}$, we solve for the background and fix the value for $C_1$ or $F$ in Sec.~\ref{sec:numer_background}. we may take $F$ as a known quantity here.
+For a given $\widetilde{m}$ and $\widetilde{r}$, we solve for the background and fix the value for $C_1$ or $F$ in Sec.~\ref{sec:numer_background}.
+We may take $F$ as a known quantity here.
 For scale factor $a$, recall that Eq.~(\ref{eq:ini_a}) is the background analytical approximation as

-Inserting the ansatz Eq.~(\ref{assump:delta}) to Eq.~(\ref{assump:phi}) into Eq.~(\ref{eq:1st3}) to Eq.~(\ref{eq:1st6}) will give us equations as a function of $a$ or $\tilde{t}$ relating the unknown coefficients $\alpha$,$\gamma$,$A_1$,$\D$, $D_1$ that we want to explore.
+Inserting the ansatz Eqs.~(\ref{assump:delta})---(\ref{assump:phi}) into Eqs.~(\ref{eq:1st3})---(\ref{eq:1st6}) will give us equations as a function of $a$ or $\tilde{t}$ relating the unknown coefficients $\alpha$,$\gamma$,$A_1$,$\D$, $D_1$ that we want to explore.
 For the limit $a \to 0$ or $\tilde{t} \to 0$, by looking at the leading order of $a$ for each equation, we have

 where $\D$ may be understood as the amplitude of each mode of the perturbations as $\epsilon_1$ and $\epsilon_2$, which will be constrained later with the observational data.
 For now, $\D=1$ may be set for the numerical solution.